kannankvs/mddocs/Management VRF Design Document Namespace.md

     C12: Create DNAT rule to change destination IP to iip2 (ex: for SSH packets with destination port 22): ip netns exec management iptables -t nat -A MgmtVrfChain -p tcp --dport 22 -j DNAT --to-destination 192.168.1.2

-Similarly, add rules for each application destination port numbers (SSH, SNMP, FTP, HTTP, NTP, TFTP, NetConf) as required.
-Once if the destination IP is changed to iip2, management namespace routing instance will take of routing these packets via the outport iif1.
+Using these rules, the destination IP is changed to iip2 before it is routed by management namespace.
+Management VRF routing instance routes these packets via the outport iif1.
 Original destination IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
-When user wants to run any new application, a new rule with the appropriate dport should be added.
+When user wants to run any new application, a new rule with the appropriate dport should be added similar to the SSH dport 22 used in the above example C12.

 Alternatively, if all packets arriving in management interface can be handed over to the applications running in default NS without validating the destination port, a default rule for all application port numbers can be added in this rule (by ommitting the --dport) instead of application specific rule.
+In the current solution without management VRF, SONiC accepts all packets for all application port numbers without any specific ACL rules.
+In case if the same behaviour is acceptable in management VRF solution also, this rule can be used.
+In general, it is better to restrict the incoming packets by adding rules only for the port numbers for the applications that are supported in SONiC.
 This design point should be reviewed and a decision has to be taken.

 **Step2:**
 After routing, use POST routing SNAT rule to change the source IP address to iip1 as given in the following example.

-    C13: Add a post routing SNAT rule to change Source IP address: ip netns exec management iptables -t nat -A POSTROUTING -o if1 -j SNAT --to-source 192.168.1.1
+    C13: Add a post routing SNAT rule to change Source IP address: ip netns exec management iptables -t nat -A POSTROUTING -o if1 -j SNAT --to-source 192.168.1.1:62000-65000

 This rule does source NAT for all packets that are routed through iif1 and changes the source IP to iip1.
-Original source IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
-Once if the source IP is changed to iip2, packets are sent out of iif1, which are received in iif2 by the default namespace.
+It also uses the port translation which is required to handle the usage of same source port number by two different external sources.
+Original source IP & port will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
+Once if the source IP  & source port are changed to iip2 and port number between 62000 and 65000, packets are sent out of iif1, which are received in iif2 by the default namespace.
 All those packets will be routed using the default routing instance.
 These packets with destination IP iip2 are self destined packets and hence they will be handed over to the appropriate application deamons running in the default namespace.

 ### OUTGOING PACKET ROUTING